-Let’s face it- when we think of diversity and inclusion today, most of us quickly frame the discussion around race and gender.
+Let’s face it- when we think of diversity and inclusion in the workplace today, most of us quickly frame the discussion around race and gender.
 However, these two terms apply to all kinds of individual and group differences that are often ignored or misunderstood when we confine the issue to race or gender.

 Diversity is about the representation or the make-up of an entity.
 For example, think of diversity as selecting cricketers from different countries and national teams to join a club team.
 These players have different skills, strengths, and tactics, as well as cultural and religious backgrounds.
 Now, selecting players with diverse attributes is one thing, but making sure their skill sets and best strengths are utilized to contribute to the overall success of the team is another- and that’s inclusion.
 It’s about how well the contributions, presence, and perspectives of different groups of people are harnessed, valued, and integrated into an environment.